Database6 min read

 Connect to a MongoDB database, browse collections, run queries, and inspect documents directly in your browser.
 Learn the basics of NoSQL document querying.

-Try the free online tool mentioned in this guide:NoSQL Explorer
+Try the free online tool mentioned in this guide:Database Explorer

 What is a NoSQL database browser?